 The game's mechanics just wear thin after a while as well, because when it comes down to it, that's all they really are - shallow gimmicks made solely to give a false sense of innovative design.
-Sure, it's fun for a time to douse enemies in oil and set them ablaze or smash down doors with a zweihander instead of having to do tedious key-hunting, but when combat is so frequent and virtually every bypassable puzzle has a more traditional solution - and it's often far less of a time investment to go get the key behind an enemy group or proceed through the quest properly instead of brute-forcing your way through that Level 27 door - it all just feels pointless after only a short while.
+Sure, it's fun for a time to douse enemies in oil and set them ablaze or smash down doors with a zweihander instead of having to do tedious key-hunting, but when combat is so frequent and virtually every bypassable puzzle has a more traditional solution - and it's often far less of a time investment to go get the key behind an enemy group or proceed through the quest properly instead of wasting four broadswords and fifteen minutes of tedious clicking to brute-force your way through that Level 27 door - it all just feels pointless after only a short while.
 Pair that with the fact that combat is so one-note for much of the game, pitting the player against the same few enemy types (and associated gimmicks) over and over again for several hours at a stretch, and I got bored of that very quickly too.
-Even the dialog wears thin fast, feeling like some child's desperate attempt to emulate Shakespeare by heaping purple prose into every single character's dialog (and spelling several words wrong as they went).
+Even the dialog wears thin fast, feeling like some child's desperate attempt to emulate Shakespeare by heaping mountains of purple prose into every single character's dialog (and spelling several words wrong as they went).
 That, plus the truly wretched voice acting which they were frankly far better off without in the original release of the game, makes the storytelling aspect grating after only a short while.

 Developer: Larian Studios